 The selection process of NTSE has two stages viz.
 Stage 1 and 2.
 Stage 1 is conducted by the State/ UT and stage 2 is conducted by the NCERT.
-Only the students qualifying stage 1 are eligible for stage 2 and the students qualifying stage 2 would be awarded the scholarship.
-The qualifying marks for a general category candidate are 40% and for SC/ST/PH candidate is 35%.
+Only the students scoring above cut-off (as announced by NCERT every year) in stage 1 are eligible for stage 2.
+Students clearing stage 2 would be awarded the scholarship.

 How to Apply for NTSE? – Application Procedure

 NTSE application form will be made available for all states and UT’s by their respective state governments and UT’s and the candidates are to fill their respective application form provided by their state governments and UT’s before the prescribed deadline.
-NTSE forms are available now and can be filled ‘Online’ by following the states SCERT website or ‘Offline’ through the states liaison officer.
-As per the application process of NTSE- 2017, the application forms are to be signed by the school principal.
+Students should request NTSE forms their school itself, or contact the states liaison officer.
+As per the application process of NTSE- 2019, the application forms are to be signed by the school principal.
 The details regarding the complete application process and form filling are available here.